harkaitz/go-recutils/README.md

 I had issues downloading the code safely (2022-10-XX):

 - I was getting an invalid certificate (2022).
-- The connection is slow and closes (even ignoring all security practices).
+- The connection was slow and closed unexpectedly.

 I will keek the package name the same `recfile`.
 This way you only need to change the "import" statement to use this fork.